AndrewAnnex/SpiceyPy/docs/remote_sensing.rst

-etc. Since both the FK and IK are text kernels, the information provided in them can be viewed using any text editor, while the meta information provided in binary kernels—SPKs and CKs—can be viewed using "commnt" or" spacit"utility programs located in "cspice/exe" of Toolkit installation tree.
+etc. Since both the FK and IK are text kernels, the information provided in them can be viewed using any text editor, while the meta information provided in binary kernels—SPKs and CKs—can be viewed using "commnt" or" spacit" utility programs located in "cspice/exe" of Toolkit installation tree.

 Tutorials